 Physical Therapy for Shoulder Separation

 If you’ve experienced this injury, physical therapy for shoulder separation or AC separation needs to be implemented properly to ensure no further issues.
-At NB Physical Therapy in Louisville, we’ve helped a number of patients who have suffered a shoulder separation, one of the most common sports injuries.
+At our North Boulder Physical Therapy offices, we’ve helped a number of patients who have suffered a shoulder separation, one of the most common sports injuries.

 How Does Shoulder Separation Happen?